Author: Rachel Hoffman

 ❃ I received this book for free from the publisher in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review. ❃

-If you are looking for motivation to get up and get cleaning and organizing your environment, then Unf*ck Your Habitat might provide you with the encouragement that you are looking for.
+Unf*ck Your Habitat by Rachel Hoffman might provide you with the encouragement that you are looking for if you are looking for motivation to get up and get cleaning and organizing your environment.
 While, there are some great suggestions and a good foundation with the 20/10 system that Rachel Hoffman has developed, this book seems to spend more time talking than actual doing.
 I was hoping that there would be more concrete ideas and actual time saving techniques to improve upon my own housekeeping endeavours.
 I just came away from this one wondering what I had achieved in reading it.
 Continue reading